ngreen-gt/jekyll-now/_posts/2016-06-19-Summer-Code-v.0.0.2.md

 ---
 published: false
 ---
-In this summer code session, you'll learn about Tableau, a program for making interactive visualizations from tabular data.
-It was used to help with scouting and a few free copies were given to teams.
+In this summer code session, you'll make a custom map using **Tableau**, interactive visualization software.
+The skills learned will be introductory topics in data science.

 # A Tableau for Two

 Starting out we will talk briefly about data tables.
 Tables are a natural way to organize data.
 There are other ways such a relational databases but table data is the simplest way.